 Low-Fidelity Prototype

 A low-fidelity prototype (or "lo-fi" prototype) is a very basic version of the software.
-It usually include sketches or wireframes that show the structure and flow of the app without going too much into design details.
+It usually includes sketches or wireframes that show the app's structure and flow without going too much into design details.

-Low-fidelity prototypes are mainly used in the early stages to brainstorm and test the core concept, ensuring that it meets stakeholder needs.
+Low-fidelity prototypes are mainly used in the early stages to brainstorm and test the core concept for meeting stakeholder needs.

 High-Fidelity Prototype